Fund Your Attendance to POTD

 Being at this conference is an investment in your dance’s future!

-~ Include conference attendance in your dance’s overhead: If a monthly series kept a modest $15-25 from each dance’s admission income from now until the conference, there would be a hefty chunk of cash available to help fund the dance organizer’s participation in the conference.
 How?
-Add another line item to the overhead, taking out that amount from each gate (just as you would for hall rental, publicity/marketing costs, insurance/CDSS affiliation, sound provision, committee stipends, or other expenses.)
-Worried that this means less pay for performers?
-Consider that $5 apiece is a drop in the bucket.
-Also, most performers will appreciate that you are doing this for your series (and they may also acknowledge the long-term benefits for performers, financial or otherwise).
-Running out of time to save?
+Add another line item to the overhead, taking out that amount from each gate (just as you would for hall rental, publicity/marketing costs, insurance/CDSS affiliation, sound provision, committee stipends, or other expenses.) ~ Worried that this means less pay for performers?
+Consider that $5 apiece is not a significant difference in pay.
+Also, most performers will appreciate that you are doing this for your series, given the long-term benefits for performers. ~ Running out of time to save?
 Make a loan to your series.
 Pay for the conference out of pocket, divide that amount by 12, and the series can reimburse you over the course of the year by considering it a monthly expense of the dance overhead.

 ~ Other?
 Tell us your own great ideas for paying for the conference, and we’ll add them to this page!